-Big Seattle tree spared from axe — for now — as neighbors, tribe rally
+Big Seattle tree spared from ax — for now — as neighbors, tribe rally

 The Snoqualmie Tribe Ancestral Lands Movement, run by the tribe, said it’s working to save the tree, and others that have been culturally modified across the tribe’s ancestral lands.

-For thousands of years the Snoqualmie People used an extensive trail system to reach fishing, hunting and gathering places and to visit relatives across the region, the tribe added.
+For thousands of years the Snoqualmie people used an extensive trail system to reach fishing, hunting and gathering places and to visit relatives across the region, the tribe added.
 Along the trails, important locations would be marked by the shaping of boughs, often cedar trees, in certain directions, the tribe said.

 The tribe says State Historic Preservation Officer Allyson Brooks asked the city to give the tribe and Washington State’s Department of Archaeology and Historic Preservation time to understand the significance of the tree and assess the situation before any work proceeds.